 #1 Set a timer to move every 30 minutes.

-One way to make it a little easier is to set a timer to get up and move every 30 minutes.
+One simple step you can take is to set a timer to remind yourself to get up and move every 30 minutes.
+This small change can make a big difference.

-If you have a standing desk, great!
-Use it!
+If you’re fortunate enough to have a standing desk, definitely take advantage of it!

 #2 Get up and walk around the office whenever you can.